orchetect/CrappKit/README.md

 See the Demo project for usage examples.

 ## DSL Types

+Any `NSView` subclass may be used directly in the view builder, but a number of intuitive convenience classes and constructors are provided.

 - `CKVStack` - vertical `NSStackView`
 - `CKHStack` - horizontal `NSStackView`